 What is the Best Treatment for Back Pain Relief?

 Relief for back pain depends on what is causing it and how severe it is.
 Acute back pain from minor injuries often improves with nonprescription medications, heating pads or ice packs and light stretching exercises.
 For more severe back pain or chronic back pain, treatment options include prescription medications, topical pain relieving products, cortisone injections, physical therapy and surgical procedures.

 Chiropractic care can provide effective pain relief when conventional treatments are not enough.
 This type of care also gives you a nonsurgical option to consider if you prefer avoiding surgery for back pain.
-Chiropractic adjustments at Health First Injury & Pain Centers can help ease pain and other symptoms of spinal problems, such as bulging discs and sciatica.
+Chiropractic adjustments can help ease pain and other symptoms of spinal problems, such as bulging discs and sciatica.
 These adjustments help promote healing in the spine, which leads to pain relief.
 Our services also include physical therapy, which can help you make your back muscles stronger while you recover.
 Physical therapy also allows you to work on your range of motion to restore normal flexibility.
 We also offer nutritional counseling to help you maintain a healthy weight, which helps reduce the risk of back pain.

 There are several ways to lower your risk of dealing with back pain again.
 These include taking steps to make sure your back is strong and flexible, such as doing low-impact activities that don’t put pressure on your back and working on strengthening your back and abdominal muscles.
 You can also work on improving your range of motion to keep your back flexible and less prone to damage.
 This involves doing stretching exercises that target your back muscles.